Breaking News | Insecurity: PDP Advises FG To Create National Boarder Protection Force

 The force according to Secondus will include an integrated border protection system that will draw personnel and equipment from existing armed service and Nigeria Immigration Service.

-He said that Nigeria must protect its boarders from the activities of terrorists and bandits.
+He said that Nigeria must protect its borders from the activities of terrorists and bandits.

 He condemned the attack on a correctional facility in Owerri, Imo, which led to the release of 1,844 inmates.